Manchester Army reservists commemorate Victoria Cross holder

 The British army’s Royal Logistics Corps was formerly known as the Royal Corps of Transport (RCT) which included the Field Ambulance unit that Private Masters served in.

-This weekend, members of Salford 236 RLC squadron travelled with other units from 156 RLC regiment to the site where Masters' actions earned him the VC, accompanied by Doctor Jonathan Fennell of King's College London.
+This weekend, members of Salford 236 RLC squadron traveled with other units from 156 RLC regiment to the site where Masters' actions earned him the VC, accompanied by Doctor Jonathan Fennell of King's College London.

 Colonel Tim Gould said: "This is why we, as soldiers, within the regiment hold Private George Masters in such high regard, because despite the generations between us we are kindred spirits, drawn by service, tempered by conflict and whilst being ordinary ourselves, aspire to achieve extraordinary deeds like our forebear George."